ashnur/momenta/README.md

 ```

 while in the case of *rationals* it made sense to keep direct equality between the
-created objects, I think this is not the case with momentum.
+created objects, I think this is not the case with momentumi.
 However this might change some time in the future.

 Another issue is that no matter how much I wish, there isn't a good, widely supported